open-telemetry/opentelemetry-specification/specification/glossary.md

 *Instrumented Library* and *Instrumentation Library* are the same library.

-If a separate *instrumentation library* or a plugin is required to instrument a library or application, that *instrumented library* or application MUST not be called *natively instrumented*, even if the *instrumentation library* or plugin is provided by the same authors or is a plugin that fits into the ecosystem of the given software.
+If a separate *instrumentation library* or a plugin is required to instrument a library or application, that *instrumented library* or application must not be called *natively instrumented*, even if the *instrumentation library* or plugin is provided by the same authors or is a plugin that fits into the ecosystem of the given software.